backstage/backstage/docs/features/search/concepts.md

 To get started, you should get familiar with these core concepts:

+TODO: Link these like a real TOC

 - Search Engines
 - Query Translators
 - Documents and Indices
 - Collators
 - Decorators
 - The Scheduler
+- The Search Page
+- Search Context and Components

 ### Search Engines